 - available_rooms_by_hotel_date (Q4) – get RoomAvailability table and expand its Room relationship.
 Use the same hotel_id as before, and sort result by start_date and room_number.

 - amenities_by_room (Q5) – start with a Room, and expand its RoomToAmenity relationship, then the Amenity relationship.
-Keep rate, amenity_name and description.
+Keep (denormalized!) room’s rate, with the amenity_name and its description.
 Filter by both hotel_id and room_id (the room_id alone is not an unique identifier in our model!).
 Use for a change the id of Holiday Inn, and ‘kdefgt’ as room id.
 This should return two related amenities (Wi-Fi and pool).
 Sort by amenity_name.

 - reservations_by_confirmation (Q6) – you need only the Reservation table, with all fields.
 As one confirmation_number can be the same for multiple hotels, sort by hotel_id, and filter with ‘16380824’ as number.